smittytone/HT16K33-Python/docs/ht16k33segment14.md

 Bit 14 is the period, but this is set with parameter 3 Nb.
 Bit 15 is not read by the display
 ```

+**Important** This is the encoding for the VT16K33.
+For the HT16K33, bits 11 and 13 are swapped.
+For pre-defined characters, the driver swaps these bits this for you.

 For example, to define the letter `P`, we need to set segments 0, 1, 4, 5 and 6.
 In bit form that makes `0x73`, and this is the value passed into *glyph*.